 Coconut oil’s lauric acid is proven to have antiviral effects.
 The body converts it to monolaurin, which destroys the coating around lipid-enclosed viruses.
 Specifically, it has been shown to disintegrate the herpes simplex virus in in vitro testing. ¹

 Similarly, it has even been shown to work on HIV, and since they are both lipid-enclosed viruses, those test findings can shed some light on how well it works for the herpes virus.
 Coconut oil reduced the viral load in about half of HIV-positive test subjects within 3-6 months. ² (Viral load is the amount of virus in an involved body fluid.)
 The test was done using 3.4 tablespoons of unrefined coconut oil for one group, and monolaurin supplements for another.
 Both worked for about half of each group.
-Since coconut oil has also been proven to kill herpes in vitro, I would surmise that it would have a similar result for HSV-1 and HSV-2 positive subjects.
+Since coconut oil has also been proven to kill herpes in vitro, I would surmise that it would have a similar result for HSV-1 and HSV-2 positive subjects (Please note, I am not a doctor).

 No Arginine in Coconut Oil